UncleRus/MultiOSD/doc/build.md

 # MultiOSD installation

-You will need the USB-UART module like FT-232 or pl2303.
-Connect it to MinimOSD UART.
+You need the USB-UART module like FT-232 or pl2303, connect it to MinimOSD UART.

 1. Install python, pip and libraries: